myfamurewa/myfamurewa/README.md

 ### Hi there, I'm Michael👋

 I'm a full stack web developer with a background in political science.
-I thought I wanted to be a lawyer but then I rediscovered my love for coding and set out to become a software developer.
+I thought I wanted to be a lawyer but then I rediscovered my love for coding and became a software developer.
 I'm passionate about learning and teaching others.

 💬 Ask me about sports, history, video games, books, technology or anything else that comes to mind.
 I'm always happy to learn about things that people are passionate about